CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 [^6]: Windows Server Standard and Datacenter editions are supported.
 Filesystem **must be NTFS** and networking **must use IPv4**.
 Linux is not supported, but may be in the future.
 [^7]: SQL Server Express, Standard and Enterprise are supported.
 Other databases are not supported.
-[^8]: Only IIS is supported; other web servers, including IIS Express are not supported.
+[^8]: IIS is supported; other web servers, including IIS Express are not supported.
 [^9]: Ships as a windows role within Windows Server 2019.
 [^10]: Ships as a windows role within Windows Server 2016.